Canadian Job Bank

 The Job Bank is an employment website operated by Employment and Social Development Canada.
 It provides an online database of job listings in Canada, as well as other employment services and information for recruiters and job seekers, including career planning, resume creation, job matching, and notifications.
+There is also a mobile app that can be downloaded for free on the Apple App Store and the Google Play store.

 Provinces under Labour Market Development Agreements with the federal government must contribute their listings to the Job Bank.

 In 2018, Saskatchewan announced that it would discontinue its own provincial job search engine, SaskJobs, on May 1, 2018 in favor of the Job Bank, to provide "enhanced" services for its users.
 This came after the Brad Wall government made cuts to employment and work readiness programs in the 2017-18 provincial budget.
 Users criticized the Job Bank's design and functionality, and lamented the lack of features such as finer geographical regions and unrestricted options for job titles over SaskJobs, and the account system requiring finer personal information (including a social insurance number).
 In May 2018, the province chose to delay the full shutdown of SaskJobs for six additional months.
 The following year, SaskJobs was given $430,000 in funding in the 2019-20 provincial budget, with minister of immigration and career training Jeremy Harrison stating that maintaining SaskJobs alongside the Job Bank would provide residents "with the right balance in functionality and service to grow their careers and to grow our economy".